Ang3loDF/dailify/test/goals.md

 FRONT-END -----------------------------------------------------------------------------------

+# landing
+- create landing page

 # news
 - show liked news in the profile page of the user
+    - v add a new search method in the news route (comment it)
+    - v separe the frontend news.js function declaration from the on page load function call so that some of that functions can be called also in the profile page

 # partials
 - add the flash messages in the header (and syling)